 This name has been heard by just about any PC user out there.
 Kaspersky has been around seemingly forever and only improved over time.
 It has earned the top or nearly the top score in just about any independent antivirus test.
 Although the core antivirus protection is the same as Kaspersky’s free antivirus version, the paid edition also includes a useful vulnerability scan and full access to tech support in case anything goes wrong.

-Kaspersky offers an interesting feature which is quite unusual for antivirus software.
+Kaspersky offers an interesting feature that is quite unusual for antivirus software.
 It has a built-in on-screen keyboard.
 Its purpose is to protect the entry of your sensitive information against any keylogger, even a hardware one.

 Since phishing sites do not host malware, most phishing protection relies upon blacklists of sites.
 A problem arises, however, when a phishing site is too new to have been blacklisted.
-In these cases, Kaspersky shines as it uses heuristic detection which offers 100 percent protection, tying only with McAfee AntiVirus Plus in independent tests.
+In these cases, Kaspersky shines as it uses heuristic detection, which offers 100 percent protection, tying only with McAfee AntiVirus Plus in independent tests.

-Although this antivirus is pretty bare-bone, if you wish to get more features, you can opt-in for either Kaspersky Internet Security or even Kaspersky Total Security.
+Although this antivirus is pretty bare-bone, you can opt-in for either Kaspersky Internet Security or even Kaspersky Total Security if you wish to get more features.

 ESET NOD32 Antivirus